Ketamine Withdrawal Symptoms, Timeline, and Detox Treatment

 Ketamine is a prescription drug that is classified as a dissociative anesthetic.

-It also has hallucinogenic and psychedelic properties, and it is often abused for the effects it can illicit.
-When ketamine is abused, it distorts the senses, causing the user to experience strange sights and sounds.
+It also has hallucinogenic and psychedelic properties, and it is often used for its effects.
+When ketamine is misused, it distorts the senses, causing the individual to experience strange sights and sounds.
 It also produces a sense of detachment from the environment and oneself.
 Ketamine is occasionally used in medical settings in humans before surgery and other procedures, but it is most often used as a tranquilizer in veterinary practice.

 Ketamine can be found as a white powder or a clear liquid.
 The liquid form of ketamine is often stolen from veterinary offices and then sold as a recreational drug.
 When used recreationally, it is most often injected.
 The liquid form of the drug can also be heated and evaporated, leaving a white powder that is then snorted or orally ingested.
 Ketamine is often combined with other illicit substances, particularly opiates, marijuana, and alcohol.
 The powder is sometimes added to tobacco or marijuana and smoked.